Voorlezer's House

 The Voorlezer's House is a historic clapboard frame house in Historic Richmond Town in Staten Island, New York.
 It was previously believed to be the oldest known schoolhouse in what is now the United States.
 The present structure became a private residence for more than a century and is now owned and operated by the Staten Island Historical Society.
 Despite being traditionally dated to before 1696 and sitting on land patented in 1680, it is more likely to have been constructed in the mid-eighteenth century, probably in the 1760s by Jacob Rezeau, whose family came into possession of the property in 1705.

 Though well-maintained for many years, by 1936 the building had fallen into disrepair and was threatened with demolition.
 It was acquired by the museum in 1939 and then restored to how it was believed to have appeared around the turn of the eighteenth century.
 It was first opened to the public on April 14, 1942, and then again, after its second restoration, on June 27, 1985.
-It became a National Historic Landmark in 1961 and was added to National Register of Historic Places when that registry was created in 1966.
+It became a National Historic Landmark in 1961 and was added to the National Register of Historic Places when that registry was created in 1966.